-A colorful history, scant rain and a lot of cruise ships makes a Skagway one of the most interesting and popular towns to visit in the Inside Passage.
+A colorful gold rush history, beautiful setting, and a lot of cruise ships makes Skagway one of the most interesting and popular towns to visit in the Inside Passage.

 Things to do

 Though the town has a rich gold rush history, today Skagway survives almost entirely on tourism, as bus tours and more than 400 cruise ships a year turn this small town into a boomtown again every summer.
 Up to five ships a day stop here and, on the busiest days, more than 8,000 visitors — 10 times the town's resident population — march off the ships and turn Broadway Avenue into a modern-day version of the Klondike Gold Rush.

 Five times a day during the summer, National Park Rangers lead a free, 45-minute walking tour of the historic district on Broadway Avenue, part of Klondike Gold Rush National Historical Park, stopping at historic buildings like the Mascot Saloon, one of the town’s earliest brothels.

 Built in 1898, the Mascot Saloon was one of 70 saloons open during Skagway's heyday as ”the roughest place in the world.”
 Today, it is the only saloon in Alaska that doesn't serve beer, wine, or a drop of whiskey.
 Instead, the National Park Service has restored the saloon to its Gold Rush days and turned it into a museum that examines the vices - gambling, drinking, and prostitution - that followed the stampeders to the goldfields.
 Go ahead and belly up to the bar for pint of sinful history.